Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 The translator in his armor’s chest gave him a resonant, deep, coarse voice.

 "My name," he declared, "is Grandfather Vark.
 An’ I came down here in these tiny tunnels ‘ta *save* you stupid fucks.
-Now, y’all seemed to have calmed down all-sudden...you gonna stay that way, or do I gotta show you my *nasty* side?"
+Now, y’all seemed to have calmed down all-sudden... you gonna stay that way, or do I gotta show you my *nasty* side?"

 A few of the violent mob trapped at the front took refuge in bravado.
 One of them stepped forward and hefted a hammer, though his ears were plastered flat against his back from fear.